Benefits of WTO membership

 WTO membership is a sign of the conformity of the national economic policy with international standards for creditors and donors of our country.
 Raising credit ratings directly affects the cost of financial resources for Belarus.

-For 80% of countries that have joined the WTO since 2004, the credit rating in the classification of the Organization for Economic Development and Cooperation (OECD) increased within 3 years from the date of accession.
+For 80% of countries that have joined the WTO since 2004, the credit rating in the classification of the Organization for Economic Cooperation and Development (OECD) increased within 3 years from the date of accession.

 — Strengthening positions in trade disputes

 The possibility to turn to the WTO Dispute Settlement Body (DSB) is a serious reason for foreign partners to seek compromises in trade disagreements.

-Since the creation of the DSB, more than half of cases out of 610 initiated proceedings have been resolved at the stage of initial consultations.
+Since the creation of the DSB, about half of disputes out of 621 initiated proceedings have been resolved at the stage of initial consultations (as of January 2024).

 Official Internet Resources